Golden Venture: Criminal leaders

-Lee Peng Fei, also known as Lee Hsiao Kuang and Char Lee was described at his trial as the 'mastermind' behind Golden Venture.
+Lee Peng Fei, a Taiwanese citizen also known as Lee Hsiao Kuang and Char Lee, was described at his trial as the 'mastermind' behind Golden Venture.
 He had not been on board the ship but had ordered the grounding from his Chinatown apartment.
-The Taiwan citizen was arrested in Thailand and later sentence to 20 years.
+He was arrested in Thailand and later sentenced to 20 years in prison.

 One of those behind Golden Venture was a Chinese gang leader named Guo Liang Chi, known mainly by his street name of Ah Kay.
 He was the leader of the Fuk Ching gang, which up to early 1993, had been the most powerful Asian gang in New York City.
-A Chinese gangster who smuggled people to other countries, or a snakehead, he was also a cold-blooded gangster who tortured and killed numerous people throughout his career.
-Kay was arrested in Hong Kong and eventually extradited to the U.S. Federal investigators acknowledged that they were less interested in prosecuting Guo than in hearing what he had to say.
+A Chinese gangster who smuggled people to other countries, or a snakehead, he also had a reputation as a ruthless gangster who tortured and killed numerous people throughout his career.
+Kay was arrested in Hong Kong and eventually extradited to the U.S..
+Federal investigators acknowledged that they were less interested in prosecuting Guo than in hearing what he had to say.
 After he cooperated with the US government in at least 15 different federal criminal cases over a period of many years, including the prosecution of 35 Chinatown gang members, he eventually received a light sentence.

-By contrast, on June 22, 2005 Cheng Chui Ping (known within some communities as "Sister Ping" or "Big Sister Ping") was convicted for smuggling illegal immigrants and for money laundering from this case.
+By contrast, on June 22, 2005, Cheng Chui Ping (known within some communities as "Sister Ping" or "Big Sister Ping") was convicted for smuggling illegal immigrants and for money laundering from this case.
 Ah Kay testified against her during her May–June 2005 trial.
 Cheng became a snakehead, primarily as an investor, charging up to US$40,000 per person for the voyage from Asia to New York City in the suffocating hold of the rogue vessel.
 Although Cheng provided cash to buy the aging vessel in Thailand, trial evidence showed that she did not view Golden Ventures voyage as an important business deal, even though the gross take for all involved would have been around $8.5 million – if all of the immigrants aboard had paid or been ransomed by their families.
 She owned restaurants, a clothing store, real estate in Chinatown, apartments in Hong Kong, and a farm in South Africa.
 Evidence revealed that her main, multimillion-dollar business was an underground banking network that stretched from New York to Thailand, Singapore, Hong Kong, and China.
 On March 17, 2006, she was sentenced to the maximum of 35 years in federal prison despite her protests that she was forced to carry out the work by Triad gangs.
-The federal judge pointed out the inhumane travel conditions forced on the immigrants and her use of gangsters to collect debts and ransoms in justifying the sentence.
+Judge Reena Raggi pointed out the inhumane travel conditions forced on the immigrants and her use of gangsters to collect debts and ransoms in justifying the sentence.